 There are a variety of opportunities throughout the year in which Disability Services connects with students, staff, and faculty across the district.
 We offer resources, training, and support.

-Adaptive Technology Exploration
+Technical Assistance and Adaptive Technology Exploration

-- Voice Recognition - which is built into some operating systems, but can also be accessed via applications.
+- Voice Recognition – built into some operating systems, and allows individuals to dictate rather than type.

 - Magnification – built into operating systems, but also available through other software and hardware options.